 - 18. Communicate your concerns: If you’re unhappy or overworked in your role, don’t sit idly by and let anxiety build up.
 Air your concerns to your manager and ask for a change.

-- 19. Practice mindfulness throughout the day: Evidence shows ScienceDirect “Effects of mindfulness-based stress reduction on depression, anxiety, stress and mindfulness in Korean nursing students” View Source can lead to a decrease in stress.
+- 19. Practice mindfulness throughout the day: Evidence shows incorporating mindfulness throughout the day ScienceDirect “Effects of mindfulness-based stress reduction on depression, anxiety, stress and mindfulness in Korean nursing students” View Source can lead to a decrease in stress.
 Mini-meditations are a great way to do this.

 - 20. Take one task at a time: Anxiety tends to be the worst when you feel like you can’t focus on a single task due to the number of other things on your plate.
 In situations like this, focus on completing one task at a time before even looking at the scope of the next.

 - 21. Get outside: Evidence shows that doing an outdoor activity for only twenty minutes can have a profound effect on your overall mood.
 Try incorporating a midday walk or run into your work routine to ensure you’re exposing yourself to nature during the day.